 Chat with a local specialist who can help organize your trip.

-This morning you'll meet your driver and continue south along the King's Highway to reach the impressive Crusader castle of Kerak.
+This morning, you'll meet your driver and continue 3-4 hours south along the King's Highway to reach the impressive Crusader castle of Kerak.
 Exploring the fortress-like structure provides an opportunity to experience the vaulted halls and passageways typical of the era, a remarkable insight into the architectural and military prowess of the Crusaders.
+Don't miss the on-site Kerak Archaeological Museum, home to a collection of artifacts from the Iron Age to the Islamic era.
+Peruse the ancient pottery, coins, inscriptions, and tools and learn more about the fort's rich history.

-Afterward, continue to your final destination for the night: the sandstone city of Petra.
+Afterward, continue to your final destination for the night: the sandstone Nabataean city of Petra.
 Get checked into your hotel, and rest up for tomorrow's excursion into this ancient wonder.
-If your visit falls on a Monday, Wednesday, or Thursday, you can head out after dark to get your first glimpse with a Petra by Night tour.
-Stroll through canyons lined with thousands of candles to reach the illuminated Treasury, where live Arabic music sets the scene and a welcoming cup of tea awaits.
+But, if your visit falls on a Monday, Wednesday, or Thursday, you can head out after dark tonight to get your first glimpse with a Petra by Night tour.
+Stroll through canyons lined with thousands of candles to reach the illuminated treasury, where live Arabic music sets the scene and a welcoming cup of tea awaits.

 Day 6: Explore the "Rose City" of Petra